-First, the new law allows public bodies to continue providing live “adequate, alternative means” of public access to the deliberations of the public body, instead of holding meetings in a public place that is open and physically accessible to the public.
+First, public bodies may continue providing live “adequate, alternative means” of public access to the deliberations of the public body, instead of holding meetings in a public place that is open and physically accessible to the public.
 “Adequate, alternative means” may include, without limitation, providing public access through telephone, internet, or satellite enabled audio or video conferencing or any other technology that enables the public to clearly follow the proceedings of the public body in real time.

-Second, the new law authorizes all members of a public body to continue participating in meetings remotely; the Open Meeting Law’s requirement that a quorum of the body and the chair be physically present at the meeting location remains suspended.
+Second, any or all members of a public body may continue participating in meetings remotely; the Open Meeting Law’s requirement that a quorum of the body and the chair be physically present at the meeting location remains suspended.

 What means of access will be considered “adequate, alternative means?”

-May public body members meet in person, while requiring the general public to follow the proceedings remotely?
+May public body members meet in person, while requiring the general public to follow the proceed

 Yes.
-Section (1) of the executive order allowing public access through adequate, alternative means is independent from Section (2), which allows members of the public body to participate remotely.
-The public body may conduct its proceedings under the relief provided in section (1) or (2) or both.
+Subsection (b) of Section 20 allowing public access through adequate, alternative means is independent from subsection (c), which allows members of the public body to participate remotely.
+The public body may conduct its proceedings under the relief provided in subsection (b) or subsection (c) or both.

 Public bodies must continue to post notice of every meeting at least 48 hours in advance of the meeting, not including weekends or state holidays, using the official notice posting method (physical notice or website), even if the clerk’s office is closed.
 The notice must include the “location” of the meeting.
 If access to the meeting will be provided through “adequate, alternative means,” the meeting notice must include clear instructions for accessing the meeting remotely.
-A public body may require members of the public to call to obtain access information for the meeting, rather than including such information on the public meeting notice, to minimize Zoom-bombing and similar disruptions.
-In such situations, the meeting notice must include clear contact information, and members of the public must be able to obtain the meeting access information up to and throughout the duration of the meeting (members of the public cannot be required to register in advance).
+A public body may require members of the public to call, email, or “register” (such as in the Zoom Webinar platform) to obtain access information for the meeting, provided that the meeting notice includes clear instructions, and that members of the public can gain meeting access up until and throughout the duration of the meeting (members of the public cannot be required to register in advance).

 What other requirements apply to remote meetings?

-The Open Meeting Law regulations governing remote participation, 940 CMR 29.10, remain in effect, except where the Governor’s executive order specifically suspends certain requirements.
+The Open Meeting Law regulations governing remote participation, 940 CMR 29.10, remain in effect, except where Section 20 specifically suspends certain requirements.
 In particular, when any—or all—public body members participate in a meeting remotely, the following requirements apply:

 - At the start of the meeting, the chair must announce the name of the member or members who are participating remotely; such information must also be recorded in the meeting minutes.